Ram81/goat-bench/README.md

 ### Cached Embeddings and Model Checkpoints

 In order to increase training throughput we leverage frozen pretrained visual and text encoder (ex: CLIP) for encoding goals.
 As the goal encoders are not being finetuned during training we cache the embeddings for all object categories, language instructions and image goals on disk.
-You can download these embeddings using following command:
+You can download these embeddings from the following [huggingface repo 🤗](https://huggingface.co/datasets/axel81/goat-bench) using following command:

 ```bash
 git clone https://huggingface.co/datasets/axel81/goat-bench data/goat-assets/